Donald's Lucky Day: Voice cast

+Release

+While the cartoon was completed by spring 1938, RKO held back the release until January 1939, the next occurrence of Friday the 13th.

 Reception

-Motion Picture Herald reviewed the short on October 11, 1938, saying: "The fowl is a messenger boy this time, commissioned to deliver an infernal machine on Friday the 13th.
+Motion Picture Herald reviewed the short on October 11, 1938: "The fowl is a messenger boy this time, commissioned to deliver an infernal machine on Friday the 13th.
 His errand is stymied by a playful but very black cat which is unintentionally but most amusingly instrumental in preventing Donald's death by dynamite.
-Donald is less quarrelsome and deal more understandable than commonly.
-It's one of his best appearances."
+Donald is less quarrelsome and a deal more understandable than commonly.
+It is one of his best appearances."

 Home media

 The short was released on May 18, 2004, on Walt Disney Treasures: The Chronological Donald, Volume One: 1934-1941.